 I want to state it clearly from the beginning that the solution to poor posture is not to stop using e-devices (maybe a bit less) but to understand how the body is designed to work.
 Once you know this then you can apply that to the way you use your e-devices and help yourself to be off pain and maintain good posture.
 This is the basis of my work.

-The rolling forwards of the shoulders is something you notice in a lot of people.
-Now, this might not sound like much but in reality a lot is going on when your shoulders are not where they are designed to be.
+The rolling forwards of the shoulders are something you notice in a lot of people.
+Now, this might not sound like much but in reality, a lot is going on when your shoulders are not where they are designed to be.

 The way the body is designed to hold the shoulders is to keep them directly above the hip joints and the head directly above the spine – the ears nicely in line with the shoulders.
 We are often told ‘keep your shoulders back’.
 It isn’t so much about shoulders back or forwards but keeping them on top of the hip joints.